opentdf/otdfctl/docs/man/policy/subject-condition-sets/create.md

 | IN_CONTAINS                   | 3           | contains one of these values |

-In the example SCS above, the Subject entity MUST BE represented with a token claim or ERS response containing a field at `.team.name` identifying them as team name "CoolTool", "RadService", or "ShinyThing", AND THEY MUST ALSO have a field `org.name` of "marketing".
+In the example SCS above, the Subject entity MUST BE represented with a token claim or ERS response containing a field at `.team.name` identifying them as team name "CoolTool", "RadService", or "ShinyThing", AND THEY MUST ALSO have a field `org.name` that is NOT "marketing".

-This structure if their team name was "CoolTool" might look like:
+This structure if their team name was "CoolTool" and they were entitled might look like:

 ```json
 {